greatxue/coding_language/cpp_tut/14_cpp_map.md

  * This function takes a string key and uses it to derive a hash code,
  * which is nonnegative integer related to the key by a deterministic
  * function that distributes keys well across the space of integers.
+ * The specific algorithm used here is called djb2 after the initials
+ * of its inventor, Daniel J. Bernstein, Professor of Mathematics at
+ * the University of Illinois at Chicago.
  */

 int hashCode(const string & str) {